Faeshal/Faeshal.github.io/source/_posts/tsrest-lambda.md

 Advantages of serverless computing include:

 - Cost
   You'll only pay for what you use.
-In some other cloud-based models, you'll reserve space (whether you use it or not).
+AWS Lambda per request or invocation.
 - Flexibility.
   Serverless models scale without your intervention.
 - Accuracy.
   Developers can focus on a specific function rather than worrying about the back-end architecture that supports that action.
-This separation of powers could allow for cleaner code.
 - Speed.
   Developers don't need to waste time worrying about estimating and allocating server space.